thwalker6/backend-coding-interview/myreadme.md

 # API Architecture Overview

+## To run
+Run make up on the backend-coding-interview directory.
+Had claude throw some other commands in there for adding migrations, linting, etc.

 ## Foundation & Setup
 I chose Django REST Framework (DRF) for its efficient viewset-based approach to API development.
 The setup includes drf-spectacular for Swagger documentation, providing an intuitive interface for API testing and exploration.
 The entire application is containerized using Docker for consistent deployment.